 Ferret First-Aid in Emergency Situations

 It is late at night.
 Stores are closed.
 Your ferret starts throwing up, backing up repeatedly to poop and not going.
 There is no vet open within a 4+ hour drive, or none around at all.
 What do you do?
-This is the type of issue many of us are going to face at SOME point as ferrants.
-I am very lucky in that I have access to a vet 24/7.
-But what do I do on the day there is a snow storm so bad I can’t even get out of my parking lot?
+This is the type of issue many of us are going to face at SOME point as ferrents.
+Some are very lucky that they have access to a vet 24/7.
+But what does one do on the day there is a snow storm so bad I can’t even get out of my parking lot?
+Or the vet is closed due to say…a pandemic?

 Signs / Symptoms: Your ferret is maybe throwing up, or trying to vomit but just retching repeatedly.
 She is backing up over and over again trying to poop and either nothing coming out, or tiny bits or long very thin stools.
 He is curled up and doesn’t want to come out.